Back to blog

 The Impact of AI in the Manufacturing Industry: Use Cases, Benefits, and Real Examples

-The impact of AI in the manufacturing industry is dramatic: global AI-in-manufacturing spending will surge from US$5.32 billion in 2024 to US$47.88 billion by 2030, with a 46.5% CAGR.
+If you run operations, digital or product data for a manufacturer, the impact of AI in the manufacturing industry is already measurable, not experimental.
+Global AI-in-manufacturing spending will rise from US$5.32 billion in 2024 to US$47.88 billion by 2030, a 46.5% CAGR.
+That growth confirms AI has moved past the pilot stage: it's already reshaping how factories operate, scale and compete.

 Want the full story?